Thermodynamic Constraints on Perfect Equilibrium Superconducting Diodes

+Two points must be noted.
+First, the broad regions still correspond to finite condensation energy, i.e., finite depth for local minima, as the softening extends over a $\Theta$-interval of diverging length $\propto1/\epsilon$.
+Second, when $\Theta$ belongs to a compact domain of length $2\pi$ or $4\pi$, a true diverging length is not possible.
+Rather, this analysis applies to the region $|\Theta|\gg1$ where flux quantization is immaterial, and the diverging length corresponds to $q=\Theta/L$ exceeding some characteristic microscopic momentum scale of that system.

-A natural follow-up question is, "how small can $\epsilon$ be if one is close to -- but not exactly at -- the relevant phase transition?"
-To answer this, we adopt the standard Landau prescription of modeling $F(q)$ as a finite-degree polynomial in $q$ over the interval $q\in(q_c^-,q_c^+)$.
+Having derived a general no-go theorem, we now ask, ``how small can $\epsilon$ be in single-component superconductors -- phases captured by a single condensate $\Delta_1$ in \eqref{eq:F-eff} -- described by an analytic function $F(\Theta)$?"
+This is a pertinent question as real materials usually do not harbor multiple coexisting or competing superconducting tendencies.
+To answer this, we adopt the standard Landau prescription of writing $F(\Theta)$ as a finite-degree polynomial in $\Theta$ over the interval $\Theta\in(\Theta_c^-,\Theta_c^+)$.
 Polynomial functions obey strong rigidity constraints: a polynomial that is small over a finite subinterval cannot be arbitrarily large elsewhere on that interval.
-This idea is solidified in Appendix~\ref{app:remez} using the Remez inequality.
-The upshot is a lower bound on $\epsilon$:
+This idea is solidified in App.~\ref{app:remez} for non-compact $\Theta$, yielding a lower bound:

 where $T_n(x)=\cosh[n\cosh^{-1}(x)]$ is the Chebyshev polynomial of degree $n$ in the range $x>1$, and